jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 Each of the other modes differs from Ionian or Aeolian by only a single tone, which creates the mode's unique sound and feel.

+We can focus on these small differences to summarize the mode in our mind.
+For example,
+it's much easier to remember that Phrygian is "a minor with a b2" rather than that it has scale degrees `1-b2-b3-4-5-b6-b7`.

+This is an example of the memory technique "chunking".
+By learning the natural minor mode well, we can then learn other minor modes as
+"minor with one difference",
+essentially using two "chunks" in memory (Phrygian is "minor" with "b2") to represent the mode, rather than seven "things" (Phrygian is `1-b2-b3-4-5-b6-b7`).

 ### (1) Ionian - major

 {% include figure.html